 There are providers in the mental health arena as well.
 Staying mentally fit is an essential part of living a happy and productive life at any age.

-The need for a provider of psychiatric or psychological services can strike at any age, or it may simply be an ongoing condition that needs managed.
+The need for a provider of psychiatric or psychological services can strike at any age, and can be an ongoing condition that needs routine treatments.

 PTSD, and more

 For a number of reasons, a patient might need therapists who specialize in exercise that helps regain and maintain mobility.

 Providers of these services must do so out of medical necessity.

 Physical and occupational rehabilitation might be needed in cases of:

 Serious body trauma (such as a serious vehicle wreck)

 In any situation, the ability to communicate is crucial to independence.
 With that in mind, speech pathologists offers services to help improve speech abilities after events like:

 Medicare will help cover the costs if it is a medical necessity and requires skilled therapy to treat.
 Of course, Medicare sets limits on the frequency and duration of speech pathology treatments.